 Fallout 4 mods are available for Xbox One and PlayStation 4 there are a number of mods we think you should try out on Xbox One and PS4 right now.

-Last year, Bethesda confirmed Fallout 4 for Xbox One, PS4 and PC.
-During its June launch event in Los Angeles, the company confirmed plans to release content beyond the 400+ hours in the vanilla version of Fallout 4.
+Bethesda confirmed Fallout 4 for Xbox One, PS4 and PC during its June 2015 launch event in Los Angeles.
+In addition to the game, the company confirmed plans to release content beyond the 400+ hours in the vanilla version of Fallout 4.

-And now, after a long wait, Fallout 4 PlayStation 4 mods are also available.
-There are already hundreds to choose from.
+In late 2016, after a long wait, Fallout 4 PlayStation 4 mods finally became available and there are now hundreds to choose from.